GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 The datasets used in this work are described in the scientific paper associated with this repository.
 Each test case of a dataset was constructed using the following steps:
 - In the Gazebo simulator, a set of entangled tubes are spawned and dropped inside a bin using a tube shape generation algorithm described in [previous work](https://www.researchgate.net/publication/359745643_Using_Simulation_to_Evaluate_a_Tube_Perception_Algorithm_for_Bin_Picking).
 This algorithm procedurally generates tubes with random shapes, according to a set of user-defined parameters.
-- After the tubes have stopped moving inside the bin, their pose and shape is recorded as a set of graphs, as described in previous work [previous work](https://www.researchgate.net/publication/359745643_Using_Simulation_to_Evaluate_a_Tube_Perception_Algorithm_for_Bin_Picking).
+- After the tubes have stopped moving inside the bin, their pose and shape is recorded as a set of graphs, as described in [previous work](https://www.researchgate.net/publication/359745643_Using_Simulation_to_Evaluate_a_Tube_Perception_Algorithm_for_Bin_Picking).
 - A unique identifier is given to the test case and the Prolog clauses for the background knowledge, positive and negative examples of the test case are created.

 # Prerequisites